teddygroves/bibat/paper.md

 # Summary
-Software implementing one-off Bayesian statistical analyses is ubiquitous in applied sceince, but it is typically written from scratch rather than using any form of template, as is generally considered the best practice among software developers.
+Software implementing one-off Bayesian statistical analyses is ubiquitous in applied sceince, but it is typically written from scratch rather than using a template.

-Bibat is a Python package providing a flexible interactive template for one-off Bayesian statistical analyses, thereby saving time and improving the quality of the final software.
-Bibat comes with "batteries included" in the sense that the provided analysis works from end to end; we believe this approach to template design makes for better usability and testing than the alternative approach of providing an incomplete skeleton project.
+Bibat is a Python package providing a flexible interactive template for Bayesian statistical analyses, thereby saving time and improving the quality of the final software.
+Bibat creates a working example analysis with minimal effort, which the user can then adapt so as to implement their desired analysis.
+In this sense bibat comes with "batteries included".
+We believe this workflow makes for better usability and easier testing compared with the alternative approach of providing an incomplete skeleton project.

 # Statement of need
-Interactive project templates are widely popular for general software development and for machine learning, but there is currently no popular interactive project template that specifically targets one-off Bayesian statistical analysis.
+Interactive project templates are widespread in general software development and machine learning, but there is currently no popular interactive project template that specifically targets Bayesian statistical analyses.
+Interactive templates are particularly useful for Bayesian statistical analyses, which require specialised data structures for input and output information.
+Templates make it easier to use the appropriate formats while maintaining readability and avoiding errors.

-An interactive template for Bayesian statistical analysis projects is particularly needed because of these projects' intrinsic complexity.

 `bibat` is an interactive template for statistical analysis projects written with Python 3 [@vanrossumPythonReferenceManual2009] and Stan